department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 Used to provide helpful information or something that warrants a user’s attention.
 Not used for negative consequences.

-{% include storybook-preview.html story="components-va-alert--default" %}
+{% include storybook-preview.html story="components-va-alert--default" link_text="va-alert" %}

 ## Warning alert

 Used to warn a user, such as when there are negative consequences, and when something has gone wrong.

-{% include storybook-preview.html story="components-va-alert--warning" %}
+{% include storybook-preview.html story="components-va-alert--warning" link_text="va-alert" %}

 ## Success alert

 Used to indicate success.

-{% include storybook-preview.html story="components-va-alert--success" %}
+{% include storybook-preview.html story="components-va-alert--success" link_text="va-alert" %}

 ## Error alert

 Used when there is a problem or something destructive is about to occur.

-{% include storybook-preview.html story="components-va-alert--error" %}
+{% include storybook-preview.html story="components-va-alert--error" link_text="va-alert" %}

 ## Sign in or tool prompt

 Used to prompt a user to sign in, create an account, or launch an online tool to access certain information.

-{% include storybook-preview.html story="components-va-alert--continue" %}
+{% include storybook-preview.html story="components-va-alert--continue" link_text="va-alert" %}

 ## Background color only alert

-Any style of alert box can be modified to be a background color only alert.
+Any style of alert can be modified to be a background color only alert.
 Use background alerts for immediate feedback, such as in single-page applications or Ajax forms.
 They shouldn’t be used for static alert messaging.

-{% include storybook-preview.html story="components-va-alert--background-only" height="80px" %}
+{% include storybook-preview.html story="components-va-alert--background-only" height="80px" link_text="va-alert" %}

 - Some users might not be able to distinguish differences in the background color or see the color at all.
 Don’t rely on color alone to convey context.
 - Messaging should be direct and concise.
 Aim for one or two lines.